mtourj/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-side routing means that all the necessary data is loaded on page load, and allows the app to run without ever needing to refresh, allowing for a faster overall user experience.
+On the other hand, server-side routing is when all data lives on a server and is fetched when needed.
+This means that the initial load time may be quicker, but this loading will take place with every new page load, as it will need to be fetched.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - POST
+R - GET
+U - PUT
+D - DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+Axios
+JavaScript native Fetch API
+jQuery

 ## Project Set Up